-Founded by Sir John Eliot Gardiner as part of the breakaway period-instrument movement of the 1960s, the Monteverdi Choir has always focused on bringing a new perspective to its repertoire.
-With a combination of consummate choral technique and historically-informed performance practice, its real difference as an ensemble lies in its ability to communicate music to their audiences worldwide.
-The Choir goes beyond the music, seeking to make the visual impact of its performance enhance the experience, even exploiting the venues themselves in the search for immediacy and drama.
-This approach has led the Monteverdi Choir to be consistently acclaimed over the past 50 years as one of the best choirs in the world.
+Founded by Sir John Eliot Gardiner in the 1960s, the widely acclaimed Monteverdi Choir has always focused on bringing a new perspective to its repertoire, with a combination of consummate choral technique and historically-informed performance practice.
+The Choir goes beyond the music, seeking to make the visual impact of its performance enhance the experience, often exploiting the venues themselves in the search for immediacy and drama.

 The Choir has participated in several staged opera productions, including “Der Freischütz” (2010), “Carmen” (2009) at the Opéra Comique in Paris, and “Les Troyens” at the Théâtre du Châtelet.
 In 2015, the Choir performed Gluck’s “Orphée et Eurydice” at the Royal Opera House, Covent Garden, working in collaboration with the Hofesh Shechter dance company.

-In addition, the Choir has taken part in a variety of projects across different repertoires – from an extensive tour of Bach “St Matthew Passion” (performed from memory) with the English Baroque Soloists to Berlioz “Roméo et Juliette” at the BBC Proms and Festival Berlioz with the Orchestre Révolutionnaire et Romantique in 2016.
+In addition, the Choir has taken part in a variety of projects across different repertoires – from an extensive tour of Bach “Matthäus-Passion” (performed from memory) with the English Baroque Soloists (EBS) to Berlioz “Roméo et Juliette” at the BBC Proms and Festival Berlioz with the Orchestre Révolutionnaire et Romantique (ORR) in 2016.
 Under the direction of Sir John Eliot Gardiner, they have also collaborated with both the London Symphony Orchestra on Mendelssohn’s “Ein Sommernachtsraum” and the Tonhalle Orchestra on Janáček’s “Glagolitic Mass”.